Model Photos using Helicon Focus

 I don't own a fancy camera - I just use my smart phone which is

-adequate (thought not ideal) for model photography.
+adequate (though not ideal) for model photography.
 I set the phone

 camera to maximum resolution to get the best quality images possible